Nic30/hwtHls/doc/README-user.rst

 netlist and ssa module do contain sets of analysis, transformations and translation.
 The meaning is following:
 * analysis - an algorithm which does not modify code and extract some information about it and this information is cachable and programatically accessible
-* translation - an algorithm which does not modify the input code and generates a new repersentation of the code
+* translation - an analysis which generates a new repersentation of the code
 * transformation - an algorithm which does modify the input code